JaylenLuc/H_index/README.md

 <img width="310" alt="image" src="https://user-images.githubusercontent.com/91278747/214793666-043e6e16-2ad2-454e-8bfb-3d5b381bacd0.png">

+i10 INDEX:

+i10-Index = the number of publications with at least 10 citations.

 # FEATURES:

 choose your color! auxillary tabs will be colored by its gradient or color complement